 The warm ambiance of this villa makes it feel more like a beautiful family home than a holiday rental, and indeed friendly Balinese staff will welcome you like family.
-A private chef prepares gourmet meals from a suggestion menu and an efficient villa manager will happily arrange trips around the island and anything else you desire.
+A private chef (available at extra charge) prepares gourmet meals from a suggestion menu and an efficient villa manager will happily arrange trips around the island and anything else you desire.

 Extensive antique collection

 "Thank you Villa Oost Indies and staff for a lovely stay, it was too short.
 It was very relaxing and the staff took real good care of us.
 Our only regret is it was all to short but we hope to return soon.
 Many thanks once again.

 Real time availability